aqilrvsb/go-whatsapp-web-multidevice/README.md

   - Total Leads: Click to see all leads for this device
   - Pending: Click to see only pending leads
   - Success: Click to see successfully sent leads
-  - Failed: Click to see failed leads
+  - Failed: Click to see failed leads (with retry button if > 0)
 - **Success Rate**: Visual progress bar showing percentage
+- **Retry Failed**: Button appears next to failed count for quick retry

 **4. Lead Details Modal**
 When clicking any count in the device table: